informed-governance-project/NISINP/docs/api-v1.rst

 API v1
 ======

-The OpenAPI specicification should be avaible with Swagger UI at the address: http://127.0.0.1:8000/api/v1/swagger-ui/
+The OpenAPI specicification should be available with Swagger UI at the address: http://127.0.0.1:8000/api/v1/swagger-ui/